IndOcc/TreimanCleaned/README.md

 # TreimanCleaned
 This is a cleaned version of the "Treiman" dual-coded Industry & Occupation dataset (1970-1980).
-It was prepared by Hannah Schmuckler in November 2021.
+It was prepared by Hannah Schmuckler in October 2021.

+Two files are provided:

+* DBL_70_80_cleaning.R: Includes code to clean original data as well as comments explaining what each column is (interpreting original scanned codebook).
+* Treiman_File_clean.csv.tar.gz contains the original data as well as it in a cleaned format, with each variable in its own row.

 Original Source: